jessiepelosi/GOGetter/README.md

 <b>The Pipeline </b>

 For each input file, GOgetter can be run with `GOgetter2.0.sh` which 1) uses BLAST to find significant sequence similarity matches, 2) parses the best BLAST hit for each locus (`parse_best_hits.py`), and 3) generates summary tables that characterize the GOSlim composition of the input (`make_tables.py`).
 An additional python script (`merge_tables.py`) can be run to merge and visualize the resulting summary tables.
+The output from the main bash script are tables summarizing the raw and frequency counts of GOSlim terms in the input gene set.

 <i>BLAST</i>